CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/09-insert-employee-salary-hist.md

-The salary history table has a foreign key reference to Employee table.
-This implies that we cannot insert a row into employee_salary_hist without referencing a valid employee_id in the Employee table, and salary amount must be greater than 1000.
+The salary history table has a foreign key reference to the Employee table.
+This implies that we cannot insert a row into employee_salary_hist without referencing a valid employee_id in the Employee table, and the salary amount must be greater than 1000.

 ```
 INSERT INTO employee_salary_hist(